 ♪ Bilbo!
 Bilbo Baggins!
 The bravest little hobbit of them all! ♪

-Of course, you're not guaranteed to take out both of these heavy-hitters.
-You have a random chance, which somehow ends up being more than the more canonically likely "You swing at Thorin, just as a bolt of lightning coincidentally strikes him from on high" or "You try to punch Gandalf in the cock.
+Of course, you're not guaranteed to take out both of those heavy-hitters.
+You have a random chance, which somehow ends up being higher than the canonically more likely "You swing at Thorin, just as a bolt of lightning coincidentally strikes him from on high" or "You try to punch Gandalf in the cock.
 He laughs so hard he has a heart attack and collapses with a look of outraged shock."

-It's also a fairly short adventure if you don't have them to hand.
-You can still run out through the Shire, like in the movie, only with fists covered with wizard intestines and wearing Thorin's head as a particularly hairy hat, as well as make it through much of Middle Earth without breaking a sweat.
-Mostly because in The Hobbit, Middle Earth consists of just a few screens.
+It's also a fairly short adventure if you don't have those two characters to hand.
+You can still run out through the Shire, like in the movie, only with fists covered with wizard intestines and wearing Thorin's head as a particularly hairy hat, as well as make it through much of Middle-earth without breaking a sweat.
+Mostly because in The Hobbit, Middle-earth consists of just a few screens.
 Trying it though didn't work so well, involving first stepping over Elrond's corpse over in Rivendell, and then getting trapped in a goblin dungeon.
-This is where you need to type one of the most famous lines in text adventure history - SAY TO THORIN "CARRY ME" - so that you can get a boost to open a window.
+This is where you need to type one of the most famous lines in text adventure history—SAY TO THORIN "CARRY ME"—so that you can get a boost to open a window.
 With him lying in a puddle back in Bag End, the only possible result is... well... a Bad End.
 Restore, Restart, Quit?

-The main catch is that all the random elements really get in the way - they're cool, on a technical level, but a real bloody nuisance in practice.
+The main catch is that all the random elements get in the way.
+They're cool, on a technical level, but a real bloody nuisance in practice.
 Characters routinely disappear when you need them, or take endless cajoling to do what you need, and a world where Bilbo can beat up Thorin is a world that has no problem beating up Bilbo at a moment's notice.
 It can be very frustrating, if you're not using a walkthrough, in which case it's shorter than a tossed dwarf's temper.

-Provided you've got the dreaded Java installed on your PC though, there's no reason not to give it a try - unless of course you're racing to deliver a heart to a dying superhero, in which case do that first.
-Alternatively, there's the PC version which can - cough - be quite easily found.
-If you remember the game from when it was new, you might also be interested in a project called Wilderland , which uses fancy futuristic technology to track what's going on behind the scenes, using the Spectrum version of the game (not included, but probably not an insurmountable problem to solve, ahem...)
+You can play The Hobbit in your browser for free.
+There's no reason not to give it a try—unless of course you're racing to deliver a heart to a dying superhero, in which case do that first.
+Alternatively, there's the PC version which can—cough—be quite easily found.
+If you remember the game from when it was new, you might also be interested in a project called Wilderland, which uses fancy futuristic technology to track what's going on behind the scenes, using the Spectrum version of the game.

 Speaking of that Spectrum version, here it is in its entirety.
 Marvel at its amazing graphics.
-The PC version is much sleeker and higher resolution, but you just can't beat the... okay, you can beat the original, just as someone beat it with the ugly stick.
+The PC version is much sleeker and higher resolution, but you just can't beat the...
+OK, you can beat the original, just as someone beat it with the ugly stick.
 Still, when people think of this game, this is typically the version they're thinking of.
-It's going to take Peter Jackson about 9 hours to tell this story.
+It took the movies about nine hours to tell this story.
 YouTube, 10 minutes.
 Including loading time.
-How far we've come over the last three decades, eh?
+How far we've come, eh?